Images in SVG

-The SVG backend provides support for bitmap images through <image> elements.
+The SVG backend provides support for bitmap and SVG images through <image> elements.
 Unlike raster-based backends, SVG doesn't load actual pixel data.
 Instead, it creates image references that the browser loads and renders.
+Per the documentation, it must support at least JPEG, PNG, and SVG formats.

 How SVG Handles Bitmaps